Your Ultimate Guide to Japanese Game Localization in 2022

 Don’t translate everything.

 #6.
-Avoid controversial topic
+Avoid controversial topics in Japanese game localization

 In Japanese video game culture, some issues will be met with hostility.